The geometric Breuil-M\'ezard conjecture for two-dimensional potentially Barsotti-Tate Galois representations

-Since the source of this morphism is smooth over the reduced algebraic stack $\cU_{/\F}$, it is itself reduced. \end{proof}
+Since the source of this pullback is open in $T_{\red}$, it is itself reduced. \end{proof}

 The following result is standard, but we recall the proof for the sake of completeness.

 \begin{lem} Let $T$ be a Noetherian scheme, all of whose local rings at finite type points are $G$-rings.
 If $T$ is reduced {\em (}resp.\ generically reduced{\em)}, then so are all of its complete local rings at finite type points. \end{lem} \begin{proof} Let $t$ be a finite type point of~$T$, and write $A:=\cO_{T,t}$.
 Then $A$ is a (generically) reduced local $G$-ring, and we need to show that its completion $\widehat{A}$ is also (generically) reduced.
 Let $\widehat{\p}$ be a (minimal) prime of $\widehat{A}$; since $A\to\widehat{A}$ is (faithfully) flat, $\widehat{\p}$ lies over a (minimal) prime $\p$ of $A$ by the going-down theorem.